fwin-dev/py.Lang/doc/PyPkgUtil.md

 	from PyPkgUtil import PkgUtil

-## Is it built in?
+## Is it built-in?

-A built in module is one who's source is not defined in a file.
+A built-in module is one who's source is not defined in a `.py` file.

 	PkgUtil.isBuiltin(moduleObj)